garyschulte/besu-zkvm/toolchain/BUILDING.md

     ld.lld: error: /build/graal/truffle/mxbuild/linux-riscv64/libffi/libffi-build/.libs/libffi.a(prep_cif.o):(.debug_rnglists+0x17): unknown relocation (61) against symbol .Ltext0 ld.lld: error: too many errors emitted, stopping now (use --error-limit=0 to see all errors) clang-16: error: linker command failed with exit code 1 (use -v to see invocation) ninja: build stopped: subcommand failed.
 ```

-The build process has generated Makefile with debug enabled and llvm is unable to parse the generated shared libs.
+The build process has generated Makefile with debug symbols enabled and llvm is unable to parse the generated shared libs.
 The build tool seems to ignore CFLAGS and CXXFLAGS, so it is most expedient to just remove debug symbols from the
 build in the generated Makefile, replacing all of the -g switches with -g0: